Lapland-UAS-Tequ/tequ-jetson-basler/README.md

 - Check that you can see video

-- Configure camera for your needs
+- Configure cameras and their settings for your needs
+ - Pylon IP configurator
+ - Configure Static IP addresses for PoE ports and cameras (Neousys NRU-120S)

+- Use Basler Bandwidth manager to optimize your GigE & USB cameras transmission settings

 - Save settings to file for later use with Gstreamer => Select Tools -> Save Features